Czech-Publisher-Exchange/release-to-jira/README.md

 Creates a release on Github.
 Uses its auto-generated description to find related JIRA issues and updates their "Fix versions" field.
 If a release matching the tag doesn't exist on JIRA, it will be automatically created.

+The JIRA release name will be prefixed with the repository name (e.g., `cpex-package v1.2.3`).

 This flow assumes auto-generated release notes will include JIRA issue keys.
 This can be achieved by including JIRA issue key in PR titles.

 ## Inputs